Design patterns for multitenant SaaS applications and Azure Cognitive Search

 - Scalability: Application developers need to consider how they reconcile between maintaining a sufficiently low level of application complexity and designing the application to scale with number of tenants and the size of tenants' data and workload.

-Azure Search offers a few boundaries that can be used to isolate tenants’ data and workload.
+Azure Cognitive Search offers a few boundaries that can be used to isolate tenants’ data and workload.

 - Index per tenant: Each tenant has its own index within a search service that is shared with other tenants.